- If you struggle with reading and writing, then you can overcome it with the best dyslexia software.

 - Price – Free trial / Standard Edition starts at £59

-ClaroRead for PC is a simple and easy to learn and use software program specially designed for dyslexia students to help with reading, writing, studying, clearing the exam and increasing overall confidence.
+ClaroRead for PC is a simple and easy-to-learn and use software program specially designed for dyslexia students to help with reading, writing, studying, clearing the exam and increasing overall confidence.

 The ClaroRead offers a floating bar that can be used to read from Word and PDF documents using Adobe Reader or Microsoft Word editor.
 It also supports OpenOffice/Libre Office, Google Chrome and other web browsers for web page reading.

-Students can readout the text with high-quality natural sounding voices.
+Students can read out the text with high-quality natural-sounding voices.
 The software is also capable of reading paper documents with OCR, but the feature is limited to Plus and Pro users only.

-It is a multi-lingual software with support for French, German, English, Spanish and Portuguese and Swedish language.
+It is a multi-lingual software with support for French, German, English, Spanish and Portuguese and Swedish languages.
 To help with the writing, it comes with word prediction which suggests words as you type.
 After writing the text, you can listen to the text to spot mistakes and learn word pronunciation.

 Furthermore, it comes with spellcheck, dictionary, visual customization option and screen capture feature.

-ClaroRead is excellent software for both parents who are homeschooling their children and schools helping the dyslexic students.
+ClaroRead is excellent software for both parents who are homeschooling their children and schools helping dyslexic students.
 There are three versions of the software offering additional features depending on the version.